Josee9988/project-template/tests/README.md

 ### The *tests/shunit2*

-* Framework used for the unit tests more info can be found in the [shunit2's GitHub repository](https://github.com/kward/shunit2).
+* Framework used for the unit tests; more info can be found in the [shunit2's GitHub repository](https://github.com/kward/shunit2).

 ### The *tests/argument_help_parser.sh*